Skip to main content

 Litmaps analyzes scientific literature and how it connects by using the citation network.
 By seeing the actual connections among articles, Litmaps let you observe how fields interact and find research gaps you'd otherwise miss.

-How to find Research Gaps with Litmaps
+How to Find Research Gaps with Litmaps

 Here's how to use Litmaps to find research gaps, by seeing where articles are and aren't connected.